yashjariwala/YaruisFrontEnd/README.md

 ### Important!- Once a product is added you need to refresh the images folder in the IDE for it to show images on the web-browser.

-## Changelog as of 18-09-2017
+## Changelog as of 02-10-2017

-- Edit options on the MyAccount page have started working partially work pending!

-- Show or hide password.
+- Images were compressed to load faster on slow devices!

+- New themes have been added to 404 page and 403 page.

-- Added My account Page to view account details!
+- My account page now works as expected.

 ## Known Problems

-- 404 page CSS has been removed due to some problems will be resolved!

 - Bootstrap related design problems in header and some pages.(will be solved soon)